Jack Johnson (boxer): Legacy

 Johnson was an inaugural 1954 inductee to The Ring magazine's Boxing Hall of Fame (disbanded in 1987), and was inducted to the International Boxing Hall of Fame in 1990.
 In 2005, the United States National Film Preservation Board deemed the film of the 1910 Johnson-Jeffries fight "historically significant" and put it in the National Film Registry.

 During his boxing career, Jack Johnson fought 114 fights, winning 80 matches, 45 by knockouts.
-He also has the longest professional career of any world heavyweight boxing champion, having boxed for over 33 years from 1897 to 1931.
+He also had the longest professional career of any world heavyweight boxing champion, having boxed for over 33 years from 1897 to 1931 (12,231 days).
+This record was beaten by Roy Jones Jr. in 2023, who has boxed for more than 33 years since 1989 (12,384 days).

 Muhammad Ali often spoke of how he was influenced by Jack Johnson.
 Ali identified with Johnson because he felt America ostracized him in the same manner because of his opposition to the Vietnam War and affiliation with the Nation of Islam.

 In 2002, scholar Molefi Kete Asante listed Jack Johnson on his list of 100 Greatest African Americans.
 In 2012, the City of Galveston dedicated a park in Johnson's memory as Galveston Island's most famous native son.
 The park, called Jack Johnson Park, includes a life-size, bronze statue of Johnson.

 Actor and professional wrestler Dwayne "The Rock" Johnson's surname is an homage to Jack Johnson; his father, professional wrestler Rocky Johnson, was born with the surname "Bowles" and chose his ring name in honor of the boxer before making it his legal name.

+Jack Johnson’s personal life and relationships also shaped his public legacy.
+His open romantic involvement and marriages with white women provoked outrage in early twentieth-century America, where segregation and anti-miscegenation laws reinforced strict racial boundaries.
+Many newspapers portrayed him as dangerous or immoral, framing his confidence and success as a cultural threat to white supremacy.
+Still, his decision to live on his own terms inspired many African Americans, who saw in him a rare example of pride and independence during an era of racial violence.
+His success as a Black champion during the height of Jim Crow challenged the racial hierarchy that linked whiteness to physical and moral superiority.
+His victories, especially over white opponents like Jim Jeffries, provoked racial violence across the country, showing how sport could reflect and even intensify racial conflict.
+Later African American athletes, from Joe Louis to Muhammad Ali, would look to Johnson’s defiance as both an inspiration and a warning about the costs of challenging racial boundaries in sport.